paradise-fi/divine/doc/manual/dios.md

 boot.
 DIVINE handles this state as unsuccessful verification and the output contains a description of the error.
 DiOS supports the following commands:

-- `debug`: trace debug information during the boot.
-By default no information is traced during the boot.
+- `debug`: print debug information during the boot.
+By default no information is printed during the boot.
 Supported arguments:
-    - `help`: trace help and abort the boot.
+    - `help`: printed help and abort the boot.
-    - `machineparams`: trace user specified machine parameters, e.g. number of cpus.
+    - `machineparams`: printed user specified machine parameters, e.g. number of cpus.
-    - `mainargs`: trace `argv` and `envp`, which will be passed to the `main` function.
+    - `mainargs`: printed `argv` and `envp`, which will be passed to the `main` function.
-    - `faultcfg`: trace fault and simfail configuration, which will be used for verification.
+    - `faultcfg`: printed fault and simfail configuration, which will be used for verification.
 Note that if the configuration is not forced, program under inspection can change it during its run.
 - `trace` and `notrace`: report/do not report state of its argument back to VM.
   Supported arguments:
     - `threads`: reports all active threads back to VM, so it can e.g. allow